 We need a World War II.

-I thought the New Deal, Paul, I thought you guys thought FDR got us out of it with his um domestic policy.
+I thought the New Deal, Paul, I thought you guys thought FDR got us out of his domestic obviously not.

 Here's the bottom line.

-This is what this is what Krugman and Cohen and these guys know.
+This is what Krugman and Cohen and these guys know.

 As Obama sinks, so do they.